Getting Ready for the DDF Challenge

 Continuous glucose monitors (CGM) are quickly becoming the most sought-after biohacker toy, and here are a few options available.

 The Dexcom is the gold standard for Type-1 Diabetes management, and it sends a reading to your phone or other devices every five minutes.
-The Freestyle Libre (used by NutriSense and Levels Health) is cheaper but requires you to swipe the reader (or your phone) across your sensor.
-A CGM is fine if you already have one, but not necessary for Data-Driven Fasting.
+The Freestyle Libre (used by NutriSense and Levels Health) is cheaper but requires swiping the reader (or your phone) across your sensor.
+A CGM is fine if you already have one, but it is unnecessary for Data-Driven Fasting.

-Keep in mind that CGM sensors are not painless to insert, and you will have to change them every week or so.
+Remember that CGM sensors are not painless to insert, and you must change them every 10 – 14 days.
 CGMs are also not cheap over the long term, especially if you don’t have insurance coverage!

-Excessive focus on minimising the rise of blood glucose after meals often leads people to low-satiety, high-fat foods that will slow fat loss from their bodies.
-Unfortunately, more stable blood glucose does not align with lower body weight or healthier waking blood glucose.
-That’s why we focus on reducing your pre-meal blood sugars in Data-Driven Fasting, which allows you to reduce your insulin and blood sugar across the whole day.
+Excessive focus on minimising the rise of blood glucose after meals leads many to swap carbs for low-satiety, higher-fat foods that will slow fat loss from their bodies.
+Focusing on reducing your pre-meal blood sugars in Data-Driven Fasting allows you to reduce your insulin and blood sugar across the whole day.

 There are also benefits in the slight hassle of doing the finger prick and recording your blood glucose before eating.
-Taking a moment to check your blood sugars works as a pattern interrupt to ensure you are hungry enough to eat.
-After a couple of weeks, most people only need to check their blood glucose twice a day.
+Checking your glucose before you eat functions as a pattern interrupt to ensure you are hungry enough to eat.
+After a couple of weeks, most people find they only need to check their blood glucose twice daily.

-If you’re interested in learning more, check out:
+If you’re interested in learning more about the pros and cons of CGMs, check out:

 2.5 How Do I Test My Blood Glucose?